howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

       }
     `,
     updateQuery: (previous, { subscriptionData }) => {
+      console.log(`NEW VOTE`)
-      const votedLinkIndex = previous.allLinks.findIndex(link => link.id === subscriptionData.Vote.node.link.id)
+      const votedLinkIndex = previous.feed.links.findIndex(
+        link => link.id === subscriptionData.data.newVote.node.link.id,
-      const link = subscriptionData.Vote.node.link
+      )
-      const newAllLinks = previous.allLinks.slice()
+      const newAllLinks = previous.feed.links.slice()
-      newAllLinks[votedLinkIndex] = link
       const result = {
         ...previous,
-        allLinks: newAllLinks
+        allLinks: newAllLinks,
       }
       return result
-    }
+    },
   })
 }
 ```

 </Instruction>

-Similar as before, you're calling `subscribeToMore` on the `allLinksQuery`.
+Similar as before, you're calling `subscribeToMore` on the `feedQuery`.
 This time you're passing in a subscription that asks for newly created votes.
-In `updateQuery`, you're then adding the information about the new vote to the cache by first looking for the `Link` that was just voted on and then updating its `votes` with the `Vote` element that was sent from the server.
+In `updateQuery`, you're then adding the information about the new vote to the cache by first looking for the `Link` that was just voted on and then updating its `votes` with the `Vote` element that was sent by the server.

 <Instruction>